Overcoming Social Anxiety in Addiction Recovery

 A person suffering from social anxiety could well be mistaken for being antisocial.
-When in fact the mere thought of a social interaction can send them into full on panic mode.
+When in fact the mere thought of social interaction can send them into full-on panic mode.

 Social anxiety disorder, also known as social phobia, is a long-term mental health condition that is characterised by an overwhelming fear of social situations.

 It is common for social anxiety to start during the teenage years whilst the brain is still developing.
 If not treated properly, this is when a person may turn to substances to dampen and mask their feelings.